Flooded Thames in Winter 2014

 Black flag: No rowing under any circumstances

-For Coxes and Bow steers who have been assessed, prior permission is only required for DARK RED FLAG, otherwise the following table applies:
+For Coxes and Bow steers who have been assessed, prior permission is only required for DARK RED FLAG, otherwise the following table above applies:

 Guidance from a suitable risk assessor should be sought if crew competency is uncertain.